nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 In this protocol each day is a block.
 Every day at midnight (UTC timezone) a new block starts.
 The signing time of a transaction determines which block it belongs to.
 As such the signing time of the DAG's root transaction determines the first block.

 ### 5.1.1.
-Block Hash
+History hash

-The _block hash_ is a hash over all transactions in a block used for quickly comparing a peer's block for determining consistency.
+The _history hash_ is a hash over all transactions leading up to a certain point.
+It is used for quickly comparing (large) DAGs.
-It is calculated by sorting the transaction references (ascending, so low-high order) and XOR-ing them.
-For example, if there are 3 transactions in a block:
+It is calculated by sorting the head transaction references (ascending, so low-high order) and XOR-ing them.
+For example, if there are 3 heads:

 ```
 T1=a5b7485b33d485cc4744a63e3273e581e0e7d0fd1b3f020b19c3b913bd5465dc